Systematic Alien Verification for Entitlements: Use cases

 The use of SAVE is governed by a number of federal and state rules, with some rules requiring the use of SAVE for some purposes, and other rules restricting the usage of SAVE and putting limits on the way customer agencies can use the information obtained from SAVE.
-Note that SAVE does not usually contain information about people who were citizens since birth.
-It also does not offer any conclusive information regarding immigration status, but is simply a tool that helps verify documentation of status that a person submits.
+SAVE has until 2025 not usually contained information about people who were citizens since birth.
+It also has not offered any conclusive information regarding immigration status, but has been a tool to help verify documentation of status that a person submitted.

 Federal public benefits

 Below is a list of federal public benefits where the use of SAVE is mandated for any non-citizens seeking those benefits.
-It is not generally used to verify citizenship status for either birthright citizens or naturalized citizens, even though SAVE usually contains information for naturalized citizens.
-We divide the non-citizens into four broad categories: lawful permanent residents, those in asylum/humanitarian statuses, those in lawful temporary nonimmigrant statuses, and unauthorized aliens (those who entered unlawfully or are otherwise out of status).
+It has not generally been used to verify citizenship status for either birthright citizens or naturalized citizens, even though SAVE usually contains information for naturalized citizens. non-citizens can be divided into four broad categories: lawful permanent residents, those in asylum/humanitarian statuses, those in lawful temporary nonimmigrant statuses, and unauthorized aliens, i.e. those who entered unlawfully or are otherwise out of status.
 Aliens in the first two categories are called "qualified aliens" and are eligible for some federal public benefits, whereas those in the last two categories are called "non-qualified aliens" and are ineligible for all federal public benefits except emergency medical and relief services.

 In the table below, "eligible at state option" means that individual states can set rules around eligibility within that category, i.e., they can choose to either provide the benefit or deny it.
 Since non-qualified aliens are eligible for none of the benefits (except emergency medical services) we only include columns on the two main types of qualified aliens.